Iowa First-Time Home Buyer: 2023 Programs and Grants

 Buying a home in Iowa’s major cities

-Still, check out the down payment assistance programs (DPAs) that are available where you’re buying.
+Still, check out the down payment assistance programs (DPAs) where you’re buying.
 Provided you’re eligible, they could help a lot.

 Des Moines first-time home buyers